McCoyGroup/PyVPT/README.md

  - [ ] Write Spectrum class that can plot and analyze itself in intuitive ways like I already have in Mathematica

 ### Future
- - [ ] Break these packages into git submodules for others to use...
+ - [x] Break these packages into git submodules for others to use... (well on its way)

 ## Suggestions / Issues / Warnings